Give wellbeing and happiness a boost with our self care activities that are perfect for autumn. Simple ideas that really make you feel good.

 9. Blackberry picking

 Head on out and pick blackberries and make something delicious with your foraged fruits.
 If you’re new to blackberry picking, here’s our simple guide.
+This is one September mindfulness calendar activity we always like to do.

 Whether it’s after school or at the weekend, take a visit to your local park or play area and let the kids burn off some energy.